RonenNess/PintarJS/plugins/UI/README.md

 ### Properties

-`Cursor` accepts the following properties (in addition to the default ones any base element gets):
+`Cursor` accepts the following properties (in addition to the default properties every element gets):

 #### defaultSourceRect [PintarJS.Rectangle]